 - The Owner will be responsible for water service sizing.
 Thames Centre Public Works Department is to be consulted for available pressures and flows at the watermain under design conditions. - On private property, adequate water required for fire protection shall be determined in accordance with the Ontario Building Code.
-Fire flow and hydraulic calculations shall be reviewed by the Municipality's Building Division. - It is a requirement to provide fire flow information (i.e. hydrants on private property and fire sprinkler requirements) in conjunction with site plan submissions for water servicing to determine the correct water service sizing. - The minimum size permitted for water services is 25 mm diameter. - Water services larger than 25 mm diameter may be required for estate lots, larger homes, deep setbacks or where automatic lawn sprinkler systems or fire sprinkler systems are to be used. - In accordance with the Ontario Building Code and NFPA 24, the minimum size for fire service mains and water service pipes, combined with fire service mains, shall be 150 mm. - Where the main pressures within the municipal system exceed 690 kPa (100 psi), pressure reducing valves are to be installed by the owner at no cost to the Municipality. - Residential water services to be installed in accordance with Figures 7.7 "Standard Installation 20 mm to < 50 mm Water Service; and Figures 7.8 "Schematic Layout of 100 mm and Larger Services." - Cathodic protection is to be provided where connection is made to steel mains in accordance with Figure 7.10 "Cathodic Protection Assemblies for 50 mm Water Services" and Figure 7.11 "Cathodic Protection for 100 mm and Larger Water Services".
+Fire flow and hydraulic calculations shall be reviewed by the Municipality's Building Division. - It is a requirement to provide fire flow information (i.e. hydrants on private property and fire sprinkler requirements) in conjunction with site plan submissions for water servicing to determine the correct water service sizing. - The minimum size permitted for water services is 25 mm diameter. - Water services larger than 25 mm diameter may be required for estate lots, larger homes, deep setbacks or where automatic lawn sprinkler systems or fire sprinkler systems are to be used. - In accordance with the Ontario Building Code and NFPA 24, the minimum size for fire service mains and water service pipes, combined with fire service mains, shall be 150 mm. - Where the main pressures within the municipal system exceed 690 kPa (100 psi), pressure reducing valves are to be installed by the owner at no cost to the Municipality. - Residential water services to be installed in accordance with Figures W-7 "Standard Installation 20 mm to < 50 mm Water Service; and Figures W-8 "Schematic Layout of 100 mm and Larger Services". - Anodes to be installed on all steel components of a watermain in accordance with Figure W-9 "Magnesium Anode Configuration for various Metallic Fittings".